 The corrupting principles of New Evangelicalism, for instance, have spread throughout the world.
 There is no place you can go where you can avoid its influence.
 The same is true for contemporary worship, Reformed theology, theistic evolution, charismaticism, Chuck Swindoll-type “grace,” heresies about repentance, textual criticism and the modern Bible versions, etc.

 Preachers need to be well educated today as never before, so they can protect themselves, their families, their friends, and their flocks.

 Another “old preachers’ tale” is that “we should major on the majors,” which usually means that so-called “minor” issues should be avoided or extremely downplayed.

 Like all of the “old preachers’ tales,” there is an essence of truth here.
 It is true that the Bible majors on some things more than others.
 It is true that there are “fundamental” doctrines and less “fundamental” ones.
-If the Bible deals with something like hair one time (1 Corinthians 11:1-17), the preacher would not be wise to major on hair.
+If the Bible deals with something one time, like hair (1 Corinthians 11:1-17), the preacher would not be wise to major on it.

 But this is not to say that the issue of hair is of no consequence and can therefore be avoided in the pursuit of focusing on the “majors.”

 The less major things in God’s Word are there for a reason and are not things that can be neglected.

 The preacher is tasked with teaching his people to “observe all things whatsoever I have taught you” (Matthew 28:20).

 The preacher is tasked with keeping the truth “without spot,” which refers to the small things as well as the large (1 Timothy 6:13-14).